Advice for Healthy Living

 - Info »

 Like Ayurveda, Vedic Astrology (Jyotish) is a gift of the creator to help us live in bliss and avoid suffering by anticipating the future.
 Jyotish is one of the six Vedangas (limbs of the Ved).
 It represents the eyes (vision and insight).
-Jyotish expresses the All-Knowing aspect of Veda, which is itself the eternal, unexpressed storehouse of total knowledge.
+Jyotish expresses the All-Knowing aspect of Veda, which is itself the eternal, unexpressed storehouse of total knowledge (see: Vedic Science).

 Jyotish addresses the field of action (Karma).
 All thought, speech and action reverberates throughout the universe and eventually returns to us.
-Karma guides our life in the evolutionary direction as it returns both from our current life and our past lives.
-From this perspective, what we term good or bad luck and those diseases which we call congential, genetic or inherited may be the expression of actions in past lives.
+Karma guides life in the evolutionary direction as it returns both from our current life and our past lives.
+From this perspective, what we term good or bad luck and those diseases which we call congential, genetic or inherited may be the expression of past actions.

 Jyotish can also identify the most auspicious time to initiate an action so as to engage maximum support of nature for success.
-For example, in the process of constructing my Vāstu home/office, I consulted a Jyotishi to identify the Muhurta (auspicious date and time) for the ground-breaking and cornerstone placement ceremonies.
-The Nakshatras play an important role in evaluating Muhurtas.
+For example, in the process of constructing my Vāstu home/office, I consulted a Jyotishi to identify Muhurtas (auspicious dates and times) for the ground-breaking, cornerstone placement and move-in ceremonies.
+The Nakshatras (see below) play an important role in evaluating Muhurtas.
 In addition, Jyotish is of value in assessing compatibility of two individuals who are entertaining a partnership, whether in marriage or business.
 Furthermore, Jyotish can be applied to answer specific questions (a process called prashna) or interpret omens.

 Jyotish is distinct from western astrology.
 It references the sidereal (actual) zodiac rather than the tropical zodiac (which artifically freezes the the spring equinox as the beginning of the sign Aires notwithstanding the precession of the earth's axis which is moving the equinox toward the constellation Aquarius).
 Thus, the signs of western astrology do not correspond to the physical constellations of the same name.
-Western astrology anchors on the effects of the Sun, Moon and planets from Mercury through Saturn.
-Jyotish disregards the outer planets, but includes the effects of the lunar nodes (Rahu and Ketu) which are "responsible" for eclipses of the Sun and Moon.
+Western astrology anchors on the effects of the Sun, Moon and planets.
+Jyotish disregards the planets beyond Saturn, but includes the effects of the lunar nodes (Rahu and Ketu) which are "responsible" for eclipses of the Sun and Moon.
 These shadowy planets are difficult to know, but can produce sudden and dramatic effects.
 In addition, Jyotish recognizes the effects of the 27 constellations (Nakshatras) through which the Moon passes each monthly cycle.
-The Moon's Nakshatra at birth sets the Dasa cycle, which together with transits, determines when celestial bodies will likely give their effects.
-Moreover, western astrology gives great emphasis to the Sun sign, while Jyotish gives it to the rising sign (Lagna) which attaches the houses (Bhavas - states of existence) to the stellar constellations (Rashis) of the zodiac.
+The Moon's Nakshatra at birth sets the 120-year Dasa cycle of a normal lifespan in Kali Yuga, which together with transits, determines when celestial bodies will likely give their effects.
+Moreover, western astrology gives great emphasis to the Sun sign, while Jyotish balances it among the rising sign (Lagna) which attaches the houses (Bhavas - states of existence) to the stellar constellations (Rashis) of the zodiac, the Sun, Moon and planets, their locations, and their inter-relationships.

 Jyotish and Ayurveda are closely connected.
 I routinely ask clients for birth information.
 The Lagna, in particular, gives useful information about the physical body and general well-being.
 Sometimes, the client is doing all the right things, but still having difficulties.
 In these situations, it helps to look for Karmic influences to assess prognosis and additional options for relief.

-In Jyotish, the nine planets are termed Grahas (literally, "seizers").
+In Jyotish, the nine planets (including the Sun, Moon, Rahu and Ketu) are termed Grahas (literally, "seizers").
 The nine Grahas are the celestial aspects of the "planets."
 They are the agents of the cosmic administrator responsible for delivering the fruits of Karma to us.
 For this reason, many prefer to use their Sanskrit to better differentiate this function from they way we typically think of them.
 The following table gives these relationships along with a taste of their significations.

 The 12 Rashis (constellations of the zodiac) each are "ruled" by a specific Graha, which thereby influences any other Grahas that might be found within and colors the Bhava it represents.
 In turn, the Grahas carry the significations of the Bhavas represented by the Rashis they rule to where ever they are positioned.
 The Rashis are further characterized by various qualities such as length, gender, place, direction in addition to their Mahabhuta (primordial element) and propensity to promote movement given in this table.